kaijan/Build-Serverless-Environment-with-AWS-Lambda/README.md

 6.2.
 Select **Create item**.

 6.3.
 In the prompt console, type data type & data value like below.

+> Make sure the data type and data value are the same as below, otherwise, it will affect the demonstration result in this tutorial.

 ![13.png](/images/13.png)